finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi();
             var scope = scope_example;  // string | The scope of the portfolio
             var code = code_example;  // string | The code of the portfolio
-            var fromTransactionDate = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-Limit the returned transactions to those with a transaction date equal or later than this date (optional) var toTransactionDate = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+            var fromTransactionDate = fromTransactionDate_example;  // string | Optional.
+Limit the returned transactions to those with a transaction date equal or later than this date (optional) var toTransactionDate = toTransactionDate_example;  // string | Optional.
 Limit the returned transactions to those with a transaction date equal or before this date (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
 The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional)